 Anne Alaniz, DO

 Dr. Anne Alaniz is a Gynecologic Oncologist who has been working for Houston Methodist Hospital, Houston, Texas, since 2012.
 She opened her practice soon after finishing her fellowship and has become one of the busiest Gynecologic Oncologist in the area.
-Her areas of expertise are in surgical management and chemotherapy for women with gynecological cancers.
-She has clinical expertise in minimally invasive surgery including robotic surgery and laparoscopy.
+Her expertise is in surgical management and chemotherapy for women with gynecological cancers including ovarian, primary peritoneal, fallopian tube, uterine, cervix, vaginal and vulvar cancer.
+She has clinical expertise and minimally invasive surgery including robotic surgery and laparoscopy.
 She also has special interest in genetics of cancer, and clinical trials to continue to improve the prevention, diagnosis, and treatment of gynecological cancers.